 - In the Plan tab, click the Outline link:

 - Click the Topics link at the top of the sidebar:

-- Scroll down to locate the SWOT Analysis block:
+- Locate the SWOT Analysis block:

 - Click on the SWOT Analysis block in the sidebar, and drag it to the section of the plan outline where you'd like it placed.
 For more on how to do this, see this video.